Mission Hill (TV series): Home media

 Warner Home Video released all 13 completed episodes on DVD on November 29, 2005.
 The collection replaced some of the original soundtracks with stock music, most glaringly "Everybody Hurts" by R.E.M. in the episode "Andy Vs. The Real World".
 The DVD collection also dubbed over some of the original voice tracks to remove any references to the replaced music, for example changing Andy's voice track from saying "Gordon Lightfoot" to "Scott Joplin" in the episode "Unemployment Part 1".

 Awards

 Mission Hill received the 2000 Pulcinella Award for "Best Series for All Audiences"; the award cited the series' "stylized design and honest approach to sexual and moral issues."

 The series won an award from GLAAD for its positive portrayal of a gay relationship.
+The series is the first instance of a gay kiss on American network television, predating the kiss between Kerr Smith and Adam Kaufman on Dawson's Creek by a year.